Ali Beg Zanganeh

-Ali Beg Zanganeh was a Kurdish nobleman from the Zanganeh tribe, who served in various offices under the Safavids.
+Mirza Ali Beg Zanganeh was a Kurdish nobleman from the Zanganeh tribe, who served in various offices under the Safavids.
 During the reign of Abbas I (r.
 1571–1629), Ali Beg occupied the “holder of the rein” office (jelawdar).
 In 1618, he was promoted to the office of master of the king's stables (amirakhor-bashi), and under Shah Safi (r.
 1611–1642), Ali Beg became a member of the royal guard (qurchi).
-He had three sons, Shaykh Ali Khan, Najaf Qoli Beg and Shahrokh Sultan, whom served under high-offices.
+Ali Beg had three sons, Shaykh Ali Khan, Najaf Qoli Beg and Shahrokh Sultan, all of whom served under high-offices.